Must-Know Guatemala Travel Tips

 Visit the church ruins.
 Antigua has some truly incredible church ruins (mainly in ruins due to the numerous earthquakes that hit the city.)
 My favorites were La Catedral de San Jose and Iglesia de San Francisco.
 The ruins only cost around $2 to $3 to enter.

 Hike Acatenango.
-Not for the faint of heart, Acatenango is an overnight volcano trek that is one of the most challenging yet unique experiences you can have in Guatemala.
+Not for the faint of heart, Acatenango is an overnight volcano hike that is one of the most challenging yet unique experiences you can have in Guatemala.

 Hike Pacaya.
 For an easier volcano hike, you can do Pacaya (which only takes a few hours to complete.)
 Plus, you’ll be able to roast marshmallows over hot lava on the volcano!